modelhub-ai/modelhub-engine/README.md

 **/framework** contains the modelhub framework code.

-**/modelhub** contains the modelhub python package files.

 Template files for the contributer source (integrating the actual net plus required pre- and postprocessing) are locateded [here](https://github.com/modelhub-ai/model-template).
 Instructions on how to prepare a new contribution can be found [here](http://modelhub.readthedocs.io/en/latest/contribute.html).

 ### Running a model with a development version of the framework

 For deployment of a model the framework is part of the runtime docker.
 However, when developing on the framework you would not want to re-build a docker to test each change.
-Hence the start script [here](https://github.com/modelhub-ai/modelhub) has the option to mount a framework folder, temporarily replacing the internal framwork:
+Hence the start script [here](https://github.com/modelhub-ai/modelhub/) has the option to mount a framework folder, temporarily replacing the internal framwork.
+After installing the start script via `pip install modelhub-ai`, simply run:

 ```
-python start.py MODEL_NAME -mf PATH_TO_FRAMEWORK
+modelhub MODEL_NAME -mf PATH_TO_FRAMEWORK
 ```

 ### Docker Build Instructions